Skip to content

 • Security event logging: The updated guidance recommends retaining system access logs for a minimum of two years to support incident investigation.
 Your WISP should specify which systems generate logs and where those logs are stored.

 If you have not reviewed your WISP against the 2024 version of Publication 5709, that review is overdue.
 Tax software providers including Drake, Lacerte, and ProSeries reference this publication in their own security documentation.
-Use our free WISP template for 2026 as a starting framework, then customize it against the actual risks your practice faces.
+Use our WISP template for tax preparers as a starting framework, then customize it against the actual risks your practice faces.

 Maintaining, Testing, and Updating Your WISP